Starting a business

 You have to arrange these insurances yourself.
 Read about the 10 most important insurance policies for starters.

-You are not an entrepreneur.
-But you received money as an individual.
-For example, because you helped someone with their administration.
+For example: you received money because you helped someone with their administration.
 Or you made something for friends or neighbours.
-Additional income you receive in cash, by bank transfer, or Tikkie is added to your other income for tax purposes.
-You have to declare this yourself.
+Additional (in Dutch) you receive in cash, by bank transfer, or Tikkie is added to your other income for tax purposes.
 You may deduct any expenses you incur for the additional earnings from this amount.

 Do you have no other income?
-Then you may end up not having to pay any tax on your additional income thanks to the tax credits.
-Tax credits are a reduction on your income tax and national insurance contributions.
-Up to what amount you can earn tax-free depends on your personal situation.
+Then you may not have to pay tax on your additional income, thanks to tax (in Dutch).
+Tax credits reduce the amount of income tax and national insurance contributions you have to pay.
+The amount you can earn without exceeding your tax credit threshold depends on your personal situation.